AGM-28 Hound Dog: Development

 Both Chance Vought and North American Aviation submitted GAM-77 proposals to the USAF in July 1957, and both based on their earlier work on long-range ground-launched cruise missiles.
 Vought's submission was for an air-launched version of the Regulus missile, developed for the US Navy, while North American's was adapted from their Navaho missile.
 On August 21, 1957, North American Aviation was awarded a contract to develop Weapon System 131B, which included the Hound Dog missile.

-The importance of Hound Dog in penetrating the Soviet air-defense system was later described by Senator John F. Kennedy in a speech to the American Legion convention in Miami, Florida, on October 18, 1960:

-"We must take immediate steps to protect our present nuclear striking force from surprise attack.
+The importance of Hound Dog in penetrating the Soviet air-defense system was later described by Senator John F. Kennedy in a speech to the American Legion convention in Miami, Florida, on October 18, 1960: "We must take immediate steps to protect our present nuclear striking force from surprise attack.
 Today, more than 90 percent of our retaliatory capacity is made up of aircraft and missiles which have fixed, un-protectable bases whose location is known to the Russians.
-We can only do this by providing SAC with the capability of maintaining a continuous airborne alert, and by pressing projects such as the Hound Dog air-ground missile, which will enable manned bombers to penetrate Soviet defenses with their weapons".
+We can only do this by providing SAC with the capability of maintaining a continuous airborne alert, and by pressing projects such as the Hound Dog air-ground missile, which will enable crewed bombers to penetrate Soviet defenses with their weapons".

 Design

 The Hound Dog missile's airframe was an adaptation of technology developed in the SM-64 Navaho missile, adapted for launching from the B-52.
 The Hound Dog's design was based on that of the Navaho G-38 missile, which featured small delta wings and forward canards.
+This layout had already been extensively tested with the smaller North American X-10, so the flying qualities of the larger but otherwise similar proposed layout were well understood.

 A Pratt & Whitney J52-P-3 turbojet propelled the Hound Dog, instead of Navaho's ramjet engine.
 The J52 engine was located in a pod located beneath the rear fuselage.
 The J52-P-3 used in the Hound Dog, unlike J52s installed in aircraft like the A-4 Skyhawk or the A-6 Intruder, was optimized to run at maximum power during the missile's flight.
 As a result, the Hound Dog's version of the J52 had a short operating lifetime of only six hours.
 However, in combat, the Hound Dog was expected to self-destruct in less than six hours.

 A derivative of the Navaho's NAA Autonetics Division N-6 inertial navigation system (INS), the N5G, was used in the Hound Dog.
-A Kollsman Instruments Co. star tracker located in the B-52's pylon was used to correct inertial navigation system orientation errors with celestial observations while the Hound Dog was being carried by the B-52.
+A star tracker manufactured by Kollsman Instruments Co. and located in the B-52's pylon was used to correct inertial navigation system orientation errors with celestial observations while the Hound Dog was being carried by the B-52.
 The INS could also be used to determine the bomber's position after the initial calibration and "leveling" process, which took about 90 minutes.
 The Hound Dog had a circular error probable (CEP) of 2.2 mi, which was acceptable for a weapon equipped with a nuclear warhead.